 Diagnostic Medical Sonography and General and Vascular Sonography

 The diagnostic medical sonography program in general and vascular sonography provides a multispecialty education in obstetrical, abdominal, and vascular sonography (ultrasound imaging).
-Students learn about sonographic imaging and evaluation, hemodynamics and Doppler evaluation, sonography equipment, sectional anatomy, pathology, patient care, medical ethics, emotional intelligence, and quality assurance methods.
+Students learn about sonographic imaging and evaluation, hemodynamics and Doppler evaluation, sonography equipment, sectional anatomy, pathology, patient care, medical ethics, emotional intelligence, research methodologies, and quality management.
 They become proficient in using sonographic imaging equipment and in performing obstetrical and gynecological, abdominal, and vascular sonographic procedures, including invasive procedures, emergency exams, pediatric sonography, and 3D imaging.
 They also participate in supervised clinical education.
-An elective course in breast sonography is available.
+An elective course in breast sonography and fetal cardiac sonography is available.

 Upon completing the program, graduates are eligible to apply for the national certification exams in diagnostic medical sonography in the specialty areas of obstetrics and gynecology, abdomen, and vascular technology.